sentclose/sentc-docs/docs/README.md

 The protocol is designed for async long-running communication between groups.
 - A group member should be able to decrypt the whole communication even if they joined years after the beginning.
-- Group member should get decrypt all messages even if they were offline for years.
+- Group members should get to decrypt all messages even if they were offline for years.

 The both requirements make perfect forward secrecy impossible.
 See more [at the Protocol](/protocol/) how we solved it.

 ### In Browser encryption

-- Make sure to protected your app against XSS attacks.
+- Make sure to protect your app against XSS attacks.
 The data is encrypted and can't be checked on the server.
 XSS attacks can also leak the private keys!
 - If you are using a CDN, make sure that the CDN will not inject malicious code that could leak information instead of your original code.
 - In the browser we are using the indexed db to store the keys and the files.
 The db has only 2 gb of space.
-If the user needs to download larger files try to use a native app instead of the browser.
+If the user needs to download larger files, try to use a native app instead of the browser.

 ## Contact